Inca Trail 4 Days to Machu Picchu

 • If you choose “private”, no additional people will be joining your group, no matter the size.

-• Minimum booking size is two people; one person may book a group trek if Pacha Expeditions Travel Peru, is able to join that person with additional groups.
+• Minimum booking size is 02 people: The minimum booking size is 2 people: one person can book a group hike.
+Pacha Expeditions can combine that person with additional groups.

 • Under 18 years Discount: U$: 20